yehia67/documentation/blueprints/0.1/introduction/overview.md

 # Application blueprints

-**Application blueprints explain how you can use IOTA to solve real-world problems and to support well-defined business needs.**
+**A blueprint is a document that explains how IOTA technology is used to solve real problems and to support well defined business needs.
+It provides guidelines for you to replicate and deploy the solution in similar systems and to test different business models.**

 Blueprints are designed to do the following:

-- Describe a problem and a solution
+- **Overview:** Describe a problem and a solution
-- Present an architecture that shows you how to solve the problem with IOTA
+- **App architecture:** Present an architecture that shows you how to solve the problem with IOTA
-- Explain how you can test, edit, and deploy the blueprint
+- **Deploy and test:** Explain how you can test, edit, and deploy the blueprint

 -------------------------
 ![Data Marketplace](../images/data-marketplace-thumbnail.png)